Greek Street bridge replacement

 Over Christmas 2024, we built a scaffold bridge to divert the important utilities that ran under the road surface.

-From 31 March 2025, the Greek Street roundabout and part of the nearby roads will close for about a year as the main work begins.
+From 31 March 2025, the Greek Street roundabout and part of the nearby roads closed for about a year as the main work began.

 You can find information about diversionary routes below.